neuralmagic/sparsify/src/sparsify/auto/tasks/deployment_instructions.md

 ​
 Other installation options may be needed, depending on your use case.
 For more details and other installation options, see the [Installation Guide](https://github.com/neuralmagic/deepsparse).

-​
-For more information on hardware support and system requirements, see the [Support and Requirements Guide](https://github.com/neuralmagic/deepsparse).
+For the latest hardware support and system requirements, see the [Support and Requirements Guide](https://github.com/neuralmagic/deepsparse).
 ​
 ## Benchmarking
 ​